frankbraun/asciiart/README.md

 [comment]: # (This file is generated from templates/readme.tmpl, do not edit!)
-## Parsing two-dimensional hierarchical ASCII art
+## Parsing hierarchical ASCII art for fun and profit

 ### API example